shawn-nyk/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all companies using the `list com` command.
 At least one company. `find` method and `list` method works hand in hand.

    1. Test case: `find com google` <br>
-   Expected: Any titles in the card that contains `google` will be matched. i.e `Google`, `Google Singapore`.
+   Expected: Any titles in the card that contains `google` will be matched. i.e `Google`, `Google Florida`.
 However `GoogleMalaysia` will not be matched.

    1. Test case: `find com` <br>
    Expected: An error message will be shown, showing information of how this command should be entered.
 The command box text will turn red to inform you of the invalid command.